Understanding Changes in Life Expectancy

 • The latest CF Foundation Patient Registry data show steady gains in survival for people with cystic fibrosis.

-• Life expectancy and median age of death can be helpful to track the progress made for the general CF population, the numbers do not predict an individual will live.
+• Median age of survival can be helpful to track the progress made for the general CF population, but it does not predict how long an individual will live.

 CF Foundation Patient Registry

-The Registry was created in 1966 to track the health of people with cystic fibrosis who receive care at CF Foundation-accredited care centers and agree to share their data to inform continued quality improvement in treatment and specialized care.
+The CF Foundation Patient Registry was created in 1966 to track the health of people with cystic fibrosis who receive care at CF Foundation-accredited care centers and agree to share their data.
+Registry data inform continued quality improvements in treatment and specialized care.
 Each year, the CF Foundation analyzes these data and shares this information with the CF community through the Patient Registry Annual Data Report.

-So, we still have a long way to go — particularly for those who have mutations that result in faster and more severe disease progression, who do not yet have disease-modifying treatments approved to address their mutation, or who cannot benefit from modulator therapy due to advanced disease.
+So, we still have a long way to go — particularly for those who have faster and more severe disease progression and for those who cannot benefit from modulator therapy.
+The CF Foundation continues to work to develop transformative treatments and find a cure for all people with CF.

-What Does the Registry Data Mean for Me?
+What Does Survival Age Data Mean for Me?

-Although life expectancy and median age of death can be helpful to track the progress made for the general population with CF followed by the Registry, these numbers do not predict how long you, as an individual, will live.
+Although median age of survival and median age of death can be helpful to track the progress made for the entire population with CF followed by the Registry, these numbers do not predict how long you, as an individual, will live.

-As statistical calculations for the general population of people with CF, neither of these figures take into consideration your personal characteristics, such as your mutation, how severe your disease is, or how you respond to different CF treatments as part of your daily CF care.
+As statistical calculations for the entire population of people with CF, neither of these figures take into consideration your personal characteristics, such as your mutations, how severe your disease is, or how you respond to different CF treatments as part of your daily CF care.

 “Statistics are impersonal.
 They are about 'people with CF,' but not necessarily me.”
 Linda Bowman, adult with CF

-For this reason, you should talk to your CF care team if you have questions specific to your personal health.
+For these reasons, you should talk to your CF care team if you have questions specific to your personal health.

 Share this article